-Here are Newsday’s top seafood restaurants for 2018.
-Dive in.
+Here are Newsday’s choices for the top 10 seafood restaurants of 2019.

 Note: Most dishes mentioned are samples of the restaurants’ menus and may not be available at all times.
 Seasonal changes and dish substitutions are common.

 Glory in the menu at the Montauk Seafood Festival, noon to 5 p.m.
 Saturday and Sunday, Sept.
 7 and 8.
 Local restaurants sell their signature dishes under a big tent at Gurney's Star Island Resort and Marina, 32 Star Island Rd.
 Look for Manhattan and New England clam chowders, lobster rolls, stone crab claws, sushi and more, along with beer and wine for sale.
 Not a fish fan, there will be steak and burgers on the menu, too.
 Children's activities include goldfish and crab racing and an ocean petting zoo.
 Live music with After Memphis on Saturday and the 3Bs on Sunday.

 ADMISSION $2, free younger than 12; fee for food